Dynamsoft/barcode-reader-javascript/README.md

 > Trying to call getUserMedia from an insecure document.

-If you encounter into this issue, the simplest way is to open this file in a newer version of Firefox or Chrome.
+If you encounter this issue, the simplest way is to open this file in a newer version of Firefox or Chrome.
 We will come to this issue in detail in the following sections.

 <br>

 If everything goes on normally, there will be a pop-up from the browser asking for the permission of the camera.
 Please allow it and then you will see the video stream in the default UI of our scanner.
 The drop-down list on the left-top corner can be used for changing the video source and the resolution.
-The button on the right-top are for closing the scanner.
+The button on the right-top is for closing the scanner.
 After a while with all the resources loaded, you can see some arrays in the browser console.

 * onFrameRead: